 Guide to MICHELIN Star Restaurants - San Diego

-MICHELIN stars are not an easy accolade to earn, and San Diego is home to 4 restaurants that have beaten the odds and been labeled as truly great fine dining experiences.
-Not only that but there are 8 more restaurants under the Bib Gourmand distinction, also given out by the MICHELIN inspectors.
+MICHELIN stars are not an easy accolade to earn, and San Diego County is home to 4 restaurants that have beaten the odds and been labeled as truly great fine dining experiences.
+Not only that but there are 9 more restaurants under the Bib Gourmand distinction, also given out by the MICHELIN inspectors.

 From sitting down to enjoy delicious food at a California gastronomy to traversing San Diego for the best restaurant experience, this guide is a great starting place.
 So, let’s dive into the MICHELIN star portfolio of sunny San Diego.